 The gotW3 device is very similar to the router you have at home.
 The biggest difference is, there’s nowhere for a cable to plug in.
 Most internet is provided over fiber optic or coaxial cable. gotW3 does it differently.

 The gotW3 service is purely cellular, just like your phone.
 The signal comes in wirelessly and is turned into Wi-Fi and wired Ethernet from there.
-It’s unlimited and reasonably priced.
+It gives you 300GB/month and it’s reasonably priced.

 However, because it’s a cellular connection, it’s susceptible to bad cell service.
 Most average homes have at least one spot where the cell service is pretty good.
 That’s where you’d put the gotW3 device.
 But you might have already taken a step toward fixing coverage issues in your home.